-Credit card providers will always prefer to lend to established borrowers than first-timers.
-This is because first-time borrowers do not have a history of handling credit and paying off debt.
+Credit card providers will always prefer to lend to established borrowers because first time borrowers do not have a history of credit and paying off debt.

 That shouldn't deter consumers though, as a first credit card can be the platform to establishing a positive credit history and ensure that future attempts to access credit are less complicated.

-Fortunately for first-time credit card applicants, more and more credit cards than ever before are being designed for those with bad credit and limited credit histories.
+Fortunately for first-time credit card applicants, more and more credit cards are being designed for those with bad credit and limited credit histories.

 For consumers new to credit, the aim is to prove you can be trusted with credit, despite a lack of history in paying off debt.